agbarnett/weekends/README.md

-# weekends
+# Researchers working out-of-hours
-Examining submissions and reviews to journals on weekends, late nights and holidays
+Examining submissions and reviews to two journals on weekends, early mornings / late nights and holidays.

+Files are:
+* Lists of national holidays used in countries with holiday data available.